So, first, let's differentiate between a loan signing agent and a notary public.

-And once you learn that skill, you can make $75 to $200 per hour long appointment.
+Once you learn that skill, you can make $75 to $200 per hour-long appointment.

-The Loan Signing System is the number one rated course that is guaranteed to teach give you the knowledge on how to become a top loan signing agent!
+The Loan Signing System is the number one rated course that is guaranteed to teach you how to become a top loan signing agent!

 About the Author